hannaliebl/hannasthoughts/content/posts/2025-garden-reflections/index.md

 #### Backyard

-I expanded an existing bed on the other side of my patio along my garage that was mostly full of annuals and biennials from a seed mix I'd sown in 2023.
-It's under the shade of the large sugar maple in the backyard, so I made it a shade garden, with rhododendrons, mock orange, clethra alnifolia, Jacob's ladder, bluebells, asters, goldenrods, ferns, and a pagoda dogwood to anchor one end of it.
+I expanded an existing bed on the other side of my patio along my garage that was mostly full of annuals and biennials from a seed mix I'd sown there in 2023.
+It's under the shade of the large sugar maple in the backyard, so I made it a shade garden with rhododendrons, mock orange, clethra alnifolia, Jacob's ladder, bluebells, asters, goldenrods, ferns, and a pagoda dogwood to anchor one end of it.

 <div class="text-center inline-image-container">
   <img src="./garage-bed.jpg" alt="Garage bed in May and September." class="img-responsive img-center"></img>
   <div class="caption-container">
     <div class="inline-image-caption">On the left, part of the garage bed in May with new transplanted forbs and shrubs.
-On the right, an expansion to the garage bed, featuring a small, newly-planted pagoda dogwood.</div>
+On the right, an expansion to the garage bed in the fall, featuring a small, newly-planted pagoda dogwood.</div>
   </div>
 </div>